nens/threedi-docs/source/f_problem_solving.rst

 - We receive comments that buttons are too big and some screens are too small.
 We will fix this in the next release.

 - A schematisation that is uploaded via the MI without processing will appear falsely in the management pages as 'not valid'.
 If you upload the schematisation again with processing, the model will be generated.

+- The Sideview is not supported for channels.

+- Embedded and interflow can not be read with the standard tooling.